 Zhu Wang

-Prostate epithelial basal cells behave as adult stem cells to produce luminal cells during prostate organogenesis.
-However, in the mature prostate, basal stem cell activities are significantly restricted, and basal-to-luminal cell differentiation becomes rare.
+Prostate epithelial basal cells behave as adult stem cells to produce luminal cells in organogenesis, but basal stem cell activities are significantly restricted as prostate matures.
 Interestingly, basal-to-luminal differentiation is greatly enhanced under oncogenic or inflammatory conditions.
-Are tumorigenic basal cells in a state similar to that of the young adult basal stem cells?
-We are dissecting the internal and extrinsic signaling pathways that regulate the stem cell plasticity of prostate basal cells.
+Are those basal cells reprogrammed to a state resembling the early postnatal basal stem cells?
+We are dissecting the extrinsic signaling pathways and the internal program that regulate the stem cell plasticity of prostate basal cells in vivo.

-AR and Nkx3.1 in Prostate Homeostasis and Cancer
+Roles of AR and Nkx3.1 in prostate homeostasis and cancer

-The male hormone androgen regulates numerous aspects of prostate physiology and cancer progression through the transcription factor androgen receptor (AR).
-Despite the use of androgen-deprivation therapy (ADT) in the clinics, prostate cancer almost always relapse after this treatment.
+Androgen regulates numerous aspects of prostate physiology and diseases through the transcription factor androgen receptor (AR).
+Despite the use of androgen-deprivation therapy (ADT) in the clinics, prostate cancer almost always relapses after treatment.
 This can be partially attributed to the distinct roles of AR in different cell types of the organ.
-We recently found AR to be cell-autonomously required for stem cell activities of basal stem cells as well as a type of luminal stem cell called CARNs.
-CARNs are distinguished by the expression of the gene Nkx3.1 in luminal cells after androgen deprivation.
-Being a transcriptional target gene of AR, Nkx3.1 encodes a key regulator of prostate cell fate specification and tumor suppressor.
-We are investigating the molecular mechanisms by which AR and Nkx3.1 orchestrate different cell behaviors in prostate homeostasis and cancer initiation.
+We recently dissected the roles of AR in different cell types of the prostate epithelium, including its role in specifying a type of luminal stem cell CARN, which is marked by Nkx3.1 expression after ADT.
+We are also analyzing the role of stromal AR in modulating prostate cancer progression.

 Please follow this link to find the lab's publications in the National Library of Medicine's PubMed database.